 To reiterate, attempting to teach a reckless driver a lesson most often leads to a crash.
 Therefore, it is important for all drivers to avoid tailgaters as soon as it is safe to do so.
 Tailgating accidents most often cause a rear-end collision.

 Jonathan Perkins Injury Lawyers takes great pride in its role in the Connecticut community.
 With decades of legal experience, our personal injury law firm has built a strong reputation throughout the state.
-Known for sharing a deep compassion for people, a vast knowledge of the law and an aggressive pursuit of justice for all, our attorneys know what it takes to win.
+Known for sharing deep compassion for people, vast knowledge of the law, and aggressive pursuit of justice for all, our attorneys know what it takes to win.